I am all things right (brained).⠀

 DANI AKA KAPHA-PITTA

-Dani is an Ayurvedic herbalist, member of the Australasian Association of Ayurveda (Adv Dip Ayurveda, AAA) and scientist (BScBiomed (Hons)).
-She formulates custom herbal prescriptions for clients of Modern Ayurvedic.
+Dani is an Ayurvedic herbalist, member of the Australasian Association of Ayurveda (Adv Dip Ayurveda, AAA) and scientist (BScBiomed, Hons).
+She oversees Modern Ayurvedic’s production facilities, formulates custom herbal prescriptions for clients of Modern Ayurvedic and works in the field of genetics.

 TO OUR TEACHERS